thanathasCh/HaarCascadeCamera/readme.md

 Screenshot
 ------
-These are the screenshot from the application, it will draw the rectangle on the scrren and the fps.
-There might be the problem when the haar cascade model can not detect any faces or detect something that is not face.
+These are the screenshot from the application, it will draw the rectangle on the screen and the fps.
+There might be the problem when the haar cascade model can not detect any faces or detect something that is not faces.
 It is pretty normal with haar cascade model.
 You can try to change some parameters to improve that in the following code in `onCameraFrame` function.

 `detector.detectMultiScale(org_img, objVectors, 1.8, 5);`